pgjoslyn/Reward-Coin/README.md

-# Reward-Coin
+# Reward-Coin Marketing Website

-To use:

-install using npm install
+How to set up the dev server and live reload for development:

+1) Download project from Github

+2) Open a git bash in the downloaded folder and run 'npm install'

-use cmd line and run "gulp"
+3) Use cmd line and run "gulp" to activate Gulp Task Runner which will serve the website for you locally and enable live reload on save.